“The part that knows does not speak and the part that speaks does not know”. Lao Tzu

 Through them, I have found a way to provide acknowledgement for myself and, by sharing them, my hope is that my words will resonate and facilitate expression for others, where words may not come easily.
 Perhaps they will enable you to name your feelings or experience.

 I have published two poetry books Mending the Soul.
 A Journey beyond Abuse (2017) and Finding Your Voice (2018) , both of which can be found on Amazon.
-I am currently working on my third book which focuses on loss.
+I am currently working on my third book Journey Towards the Authentic Self

 I regularly post poems here too.